Loading non-Maxwellian Velocity Distributions in Particle Simulations: Subtracted Kappa distribution

 We have verified our method by a Monte Carlo test with $10^6$ particles.
-Figure \ref{fig:SK} shows the phase-space density of the subtracted kappa distribution ($\theta=1.0$, $\kappa=3.5$, $\beta=0.5$) in the $v_{\perp}$--$v_{\parallel}$ plane.
+Figure \ref{fig:SK} shows the phase space density of the subtracted Kappa distribution ($\theta=1.0$, $\kappa=3.5$, $\beta=0.5$) in the $v_{\perp}$--$v_{\parallel}$ plane.
 The filling parameters are (a) $\Delta=0.0$ and (b) $\Delta=0.2$, respectively.
 We recognize a narrow loss-cone in the $\Delta=0.0$ case and a partially-filled loss-cone in the $\Delta=0.2$ case.
 Although not shown here, we have compared the numerical results and the exact solution at several 1-D cuts in the velocity space, and found that they are in excellent agreement.
-We have also conducted a Kullback--Leibler (KL) divergence test \citep{zeni23}, to check the numerical result.